shraddhargupta/AmazonUIAutomation_selenium-java-/README.md

-# AmazonUIAutomation_selenium-java-
+# AmazonUIAutomation_selenium-Java
-This is a web automation testing project for amazon and is developed using selenium web driver (Java).
+This is a web automation testing project for amazon and is developed using selenium web driver in Java.